brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 ```

 When referencing files using *relative references*, instead of using `open('folder/my-file.jpg')`, you will want to use `open(resource_path('folder/my-file.jpg'))`.
 This appends the relative path you provided to the current / extracted location to make an absolute file reference which is safe to use.

-## Basic Things To Remember
-- When using relative directories for file names, these are relative to the current working directory, not the location of the programs files.
-This is the same as when you use a Python script normally.
-So depending on where you run the executable from, relative files may end up in different places than beside the executable.